dingyiyi0226/geoguessr-note/content/docs/language.md

 ### Summary

 - Kalmyk is closed to Mongolic, but within europe
-- Northern oblasts (Udmurt, Mari El, Komi) using ö just like swedish
+- Northern oblasts (Udmurt, Mari El, Komi) using ö just like finnish
 - **ө ү** is used by central asia and the surrounding regions